MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 - What application run-time environment is used?
 For example, Internet Information Services (IIS), Windows Forms, Web Sphere, or SQL Server Integration Services (SSIS) Job.
 - Which application language is used?
 - What is the connection string used?
 - What type of authentication is used to connect to the server?
-For example, New Technology LAN Manager (NTLM), Kerberos, SQL, or AAD.
+For example, New Technology LAN Manager (NTLM), Kerberos, SQL, or Azure Active Directory (AAD).
 - If the application is a server or service, does it delegate user credentials to the back-end database?
 - Is constrained delegation used?
 - What are the application service account and domain?